aravinda0/ProcrastinHater/README.txt

 It's mostly just a practice project.

 Important:
-The app.config files currently have the absolute path to the database stored.
-For development purposes.
-Remember to change it to appropriate value.
+The App.config file points to C:\ProcrastinHater.Data.sdf.
+So copy said file from the ProcrastinHater.DAL project folder to that location for development purposes.
+For release builds, uncomment the line in the App.config file that points to |DataDirectory|.